 The Hamilton Khaki Field is simply one of the best affordable everyday watches.
 It’s my personal everyday wear, one that I know I can always throw on, no matter the occasion, and it will never look out of place.

-There are many variations of the Hamilton Khaki Field, including an automatic and mechanical variation.
-The Hamilton Khaki Mechanical uses a hand-wound movement that is powered by winding and rotating the crown, while the automatic variation can also be charged by simply wearing it on your wrist.
+The mechanical variant uses a hand-wound movement that is powered by winding and rotating the crown, while the automatic variation can also be charged by simply wearing it on your wrist.

-It houses a high-tier swiss mechanical movement, which is typically not seen in such affordable watches.
-The movement inside of the Khaki Field is fully automatic, meaning no batteries are needed to charge it.
+It houses a high-tier Swiss mechanical movement, which is typically not seen in such affordable watches.
+The movement inside the Khaki Field is fully automatic, meaning no batteries are needed to charge it.

-It’s a simple and classic, militaristic, field-watch design that pairs well with just about any outfit.
+It’s a simple and classic, military field watch design that pairs well with just about any outfit.

 The sapphire crystal is highly scratch resistant.
 Wear and tear doesn’t show easily on this watch.
-This is great if you’re somebody who is active and works with your hands, or often participates in recreational athletic activities.
+This is great if you’re somebody who is active, works with their hands, or often participates in recreational athletic activities.